StudySmarter - The all-in-one study app.

 Some economists believed that fears of incoming tariffs impacted the stock market crash of 1929.
 Others, such as Milton Friedman, thought that other factors were much more important in causing the market to plummet and the Great Depression.
 While the actual impact of the tariffs is debated, most agree it was not good for the economy.
 The arguments center on whether the impact was significant or not.

-The economics of consumer prices was complicated at the time.
+The economics of consumer prices were complicated at the time.
 Industrial manufacturing became much more efficient as electricity spread across the United States.
 The problem was that there weren't enough consumers for all of the new goods.
 Some of the thinking behind the high tariffs was to discourage foreign competition for American goods.
 However, America was already exporting more than it was importing.

 Many things changed when Franklin Delano Roosevelt beat the unpopular Herbert Hoover in the 1932 election.
 Roosevelt had campaigned on the larger government of the New Deal.
 One area in which Roosevelt reduced government intervention was tariffs.
 In 1934, the Reciprocal Trade Agreements Act was signed by Roosevelt.
 The Act reduced the high tariffs and encouraged more international cooperation.